Jobs¶

 .

-Important: Scheduling works in UTC timezone.
+Scheduling runs in UTC timezone.
 It doesn't honor the server's timezone.
 You need to take it into account when setting up scheduling for specific hours.

 Setting up¶